jengar1/robotic-code/README.md

 # robotic-code
-this will be a beginner rough scripted code that will then be embedded to MATLAB sensors will have t coded seperatley due to the linking of the robot src will be used to link files together conversion to matlab may be different developer languages c++, java,python, possible javascript currently doing research on robotic links
+this will be a beginner rough scripted code that will then be embedded to MATLAB sensors will have to be coded seperatley due to the linking of the robot. src will be used to link files together (each part of the robot will be coded seperatly and then linked later on) conversion to matlab may be different developer languages c++, java,python, possible javascript currently doing research on robotic links